St.Martin of Tours

 For other ways to give visit our Giving Appeal 2020 page here

-We're very happy to announce that, following the lifting of restrictions, St Martin’s has re-opened its doors for public worship.
-For now the pattern will be:
+St Martin’s is currently open for public worship.
+For now the normal pattern will be:

 9.30am Wednesday – Holy Communion (BCP)